 - Technology adoption

-In sub-Saharan Africa, many of the region’s poor are small-scale farmers.
+In sub-Saharan Africa, many of the region’s low-income individuals are small-scale farmers.
 While certain agronomic practices, such as pruning tree crops, can substantially increase yields, take-up of many such practices remains low, potentially resulting in lower yields and profits.
 In Rwanda, researchers worked with TechnoServe to evaluate the impact of an agronomy training program on farmers’ knowledge and use of best practices in coffee-growing.
 Preliminary results suggest that the trainings helped some farmers improve their coffee-growing practices, but that the practices more likely to be adopted were those that required less effort on the part of the farmers.
 Future analysis will examine whether and how these practices spread through farmers’ social networks.

 Little evidence exists on why farmers adopt some technologies and not others, and how agricultural technologies and techniques spread through social networks.
 Both questions are important for policy design.
 If technology use spreads quickly between family and friends, then programs can train a few well-connected farmers in fertilizer and pesticide use and expect that these farmers will spread the information to others.
 However, if there is little diffusion, then programs may be better off training many farmers in a concentrated geographic area in order to have the largest impact.
 This research project provides new evidence about whether training programs can help farmers learn and use best practices in coffee-growing, and how this knowledge spreads through social networks.